LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 15.`\|`UE5LD`| :large_blue_diamond: :small_orange_diamond:

 Now we do not need to be in **Landscape** mode any more.
 Press the <kbd>Mode</kbd> and go back to **Select** mode.
-Fly around teh level.
+Fly around the level.
 You can increase the camera speed so it is quicker to fly around and look at the new map you created.

 ![fix data and import map](images/selectCameraSpeed.png)